 Also on the subject of The Beatles, Claire very kindly bought me The Authorised Biography by Hunter Davies on Audible for my birthday, which is a very comprehensive and interesting audiobook.
-And I’ve also ordered the 50th anniversary box set of their Abbey Road album, following on from the box sets of Sgt Pepper and The White Album that I bought previously, so I’ll do another unboxing and review post for that at a later date.
+And I’ve also ordered the 50th anniversary box set of their Abbey Road album, following on from the box sets of Sgt Pepper & The White Album that I bought previously, so I’m really looking forward to listening to that.

 I’ve also continued rewatching some of the films I have in my DVD and Blu-ray collection, particularly those that I haven’t seen for quite a long time.
 I’ve taken the opportunity to upgrade many of my films to Blu-ray during the year as well.
 And I think my favourite upgrade has been to Peter Jackson’s version of King Kong because, apart from being a fun film, it’s also got a whopping 13 hours of extras, which are fascinating to trawl through.
 And I’ve also enjoyed revisiting the Die Hard series, Independence Day, The Mummy series and The Rock, among various other movies.